translaster/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 MariaDB version is compatible with your Zabbix version to avoid potential integration issues.

-Before proceeding with the MariaDB installation, it’s a best practice to ensure your operating system is up-to-date with the latest patches and security fixes.
+Before proceeding with the MariaDB installation, it's a best practice to ensure your operating system is up-to-date with the latest patches and security fixes.
 This will help maintain system stability and compatibility with the software you're about to install.